 “Microbial pathogens confront diverse environments within the human host.
 Rapid adaptation to the physiochemical, nutritional, and other variables within these environments is paramount to the pathogen’s ability to survive and cause disease.
 Defining the nature of these adaptations and understanding how they contribute to virulence of the pathogen will suggest new targets for intervention and prevention of infections.

 “Over the past 35 years, I have carried out research in the area of cellular and molecular immunology which was focused on defining the immunological functions of the alveolar macrophage in both animal and human model systems.
 During this period I supervised the dissertation research of 10 pre-doctoral students and trained 9 post-doctoral Fellows in my laboratory.”

 Dr. Rebecca Katz is an Associate Professor in the Department of Microbiology & Immunology and Co-Director of the Center for Global Health Science and Security at Georgetown University.
 Her research is focused on global health security, public health preparedness and health diplomacy.

-Dr. Korba’s laboratory is focused on antiviral therapies against hepatitis B and C viruses using a variety of cell culture and enzyme-based technologies.
+A retired research professor, Dr. Korba’s laboratory focuses on antiviral therapies against hepatitis B and C viruses using a variety of cell culture and enzyme-based technologies.
 Investigations examine a wide range of parameters (DNA, RNA, proteins), both viral and cellular utilizing a variety of molecular biology-based techniques.
 Studies extend from basic screening (e.g. drug discovery) to mechanisms of action.